conql/obsidian-seafile/README.md

 3. **No large files:** Due to limitations of Obsidian's API, downloading or uploading large files (e.g., larger than 50MB) *may take a long time or cause the app to crash*.
 Please do not use the plugin for files that are too large.
 4. **Clear vault:** If you encounter any problems, you could try to *Clear vault* and restart syncing.
 5. **Don't interrupt:** Do not close Obsidian while syncing, especially when uploading data to the server (an upload icon will be shown).
 Otherwise, expect data corruption or loss.
+6. **Hidden files**: Limited by the API, hideen files and folders (name starting with dot, e.g. ".obsidian") will not be tracked.
+They are only updated at plugin startup.
 ## Contribution & Support

 Your feedback and suggestions are highly appreciated.
 If you want to: